Kendamil Organic Baby Formula Review and Analysis

 Does Kendamil Stage 1 Meet USDA Nutritional Recommendations?

-In general, yes, very similarly to US-made baby formulas.
+In general, yes, very similar to US-made baby formulas.
 Here is a table comparing the USDA recommendation for 0-6 months to what the Kendamil Stage 1 provides (in about 110g of formula):

 Notice how close all of those numbers are to each other, with Kendamil meeting or exceeding all USDA nutritional recommendations.
 The fat is slightly lower than USDA guidance, which is very common in European baby formulas.
 Specifically, European formulas tend to have slightly higher protein and slightly lower fat than American baby formulas.